Card manipulation: False shuffles

 Shuffling cards is considered a fair means to randomize the cards contained in a deck.
 False shuffles are techniques which appear to fairly shuffle a deck, when actually the cards in the deck are maintained in an order appropriate to the illusion being performed.
 False shuffles can be performed that permit one or more cards to be positioned in a deck, or even for the entire deck to remain in an unshuffled state (for example the state the deck was in before the shuffle).
-False shuffle techniques include: the perfect riffle, the strip-out, the Hindu shuffle, the gamblers', and various stock shuffling techniques (where the locations of one or more cards are controlled during the false shuffle).
+False shuffle techniques include: the perfect riffle (also known as the faro shuffle), the strip-out, the Hindu shuffle, the gamblers', the Zarrow shuffle, the push through riffle shuffle, and various stock shuffling techniques (where the locations of one or more cards are controlled during the false shuffle).

 False cuts

 Cutting a deck of cards is a technique whereby the deck is split into two portions (the split point being randomly determined – often by a member of the audience), which are then swapped – the effect being to make sure that no one is sure of which card is on the top of the deck.
-False cuts are techniques whereby the performer appears to organise a fair cut, when actually a predetermined card (or cards) is organised to be located on the top of the deck.
+False cuts are techniques whereby the performer appears to organize a fair cut, when actually a predetermined card (or cards) is organized to be located on the top of the deck.
 False cutting techniques include: the false running cut, and the gambler's false cut.

 Color change

 A color change is the effect of changing one card to another in front of the spectator's eyes.
 Usually the cards changed are of different colors, or a face card into a number card, in order to make the change more apparent.
 There are many different techniques to accomplish this effect, but among the most common are the classic color change and the snap change, as they are easier to master than others.
 Professional magicians usually perform other color changes such as the Cardini or Erdnase change.
+Occasionally passes are used for color changes as well, mainly the classic pass.